General rules (Download authors guidelines)

-- Journal of Agrometeorology, a quarterly journal appearing in March, June, September and December published by “Association of Agrometeorologists” Anand, includes the articles contributed by the members of the Association and invited articles of eminent researchers.
+- Journal of Agrometeorology, a quarterly journal appearing in March, June, September and December published by “Association of Agrometeorologists” Anand, includes the articles relevent to the discipline contributed by the members of the Association and invited articles of eminent researchers in the field.

-- The journal publishes full- length papers, short communication based on new finding/approaches and review articles in English only.
+- The journal publishes full- length papers, short communication based on new findings/approaches/methods etc preferably with multi locations/years/seasons data and review articles in English only.

-- The paper submitted for the publication in the journal should not contain material already published in any form or even a part of it offered for publication elsewhere.
+- Manuscript (s) submitted for the publication in the journal should not contain material already published in any form or even a part of it offered for publication elsewhere.
+The manuscript should be written correctly, clearly, objectively and concisely with 2 - 3 relevant references appeared in any issue of JAM.

-- All papers are published after peer review and thereafter approved by the Editorial Board.
+- All research papers are published after peer review and subsequent approval by the Editorial Board of the Journal.

-- Submission of paper does not guarantee its acceptance or publication in Journal of Agrometeorology.
+- Submission of manuscript does not guarantee its acceptance or publication in the Journal of Agrometeorology.

 Preparation of manuscript